noir-lang/book/src/index.md

 ## What's new about Noir?

-Noir is much simpler and more flexible in design than previous languages as it does not compile immediately to a fixed NP-complete language.
+Noir is much simple and flexible in design as it does not compile immediately to a fixed NP-complete language.
 Instead Noir compiles to an intermediate language which itself can be compiled to an arithmetic circuit or a rank-1 constraint system.
 This in itself brings up a few challenges within the design process, but allows one to decouple the programming language completely from the backend.
 This is similar in theory to LLVM.

 ## Who is Noir for?